Search for intelligent life in the universe.

-- They would probably independently develop many different religions in order to explain the existence of their world and the rest of the universe.
+- They would probably independently develop many different religious beliefs in order to explain the existence of their world and the rest of the universe.

-- Their faiths would probably include a belief in various deities: Goddesses and Gods.
+- Their faiths would probably include a belief in various deities: Goddesses and/or Gods.

 - The vast majority of these religions -- perhaps all of them -- would worship one or more deities who did not exist in reality, but had been merely been invented by the various cultures on the planet.
 That is, the cultures would invent their deities, even though they probably would believe the opposite: that their deities had created them.